apache/spark/docs/sql-data-sources-protobuf.md

 ## Supported types for Protobuf -> Spark SQL conversion
 Currently Spark supports reading [protobuf scalar types](https://developers.google.com/protocol-buffers/docs/proto3#scalar), [enum types](https://developers.google.com/protocol-buffers/docs/proto3#enum), [nested type](https://developers.google.com/protocol-buffers/docs/proto3#nested), and [maps type](https://developers.google.com/protocol-buffers/docs/proto3#maps) under messages of Protobuf.
-One common issue that can arise when working with Protobuf data is the presence of circular references.
-In Protobuf, a circular reference occurs when a field refers back to itself or to another field that refers back to the original field.
-This can cause issues when parsing the data, as it can result in infinite loops or other unexpected behavior.
-To address this issue, the latest version of spark-protobuf introduces a new feature: the ability to check for circular references through field types.
-This allows users use the `recursive.fields.max.depth` option to specify the maximum number of levels of recursion to allow when parsing the schema.
-By default, `spark-protobuf` will not permit recursive fields by setting `recursive.fields.max.depth` to -1.
-However, you can set this option to 0 to 10 if needed.
-Setting `recursive.fields.max.depth` to 0 drops all recursive fields, setting it to 1 allows it to be recursed once, and setting it to 2 allows it to be recursed twice.
-A `recursive.fields.max.depth` value greater than 10 is not allowed, as it can lead to performance issues and even stack overflows.

-In addition to the new circular reference check, the latest version of spark-protobuf also introduces support for Protobuf OneOf fields. which allows you to handle messages that can have multiple possible sets of fields, but only one set can be present at a time.
+In addition to the these types, `spark-protobuf` also introduces support for Protobuf `OneOf` fields. which allows you to handle messages that can have multiple possible sets of fields, but only one set can be present at a time.
 This is useful for situations where the data you are working with is not always in the same format, and you need to be able to handle messages with different sets of fields without encountering errors.

 <table class="table">
   <tr><th><b>Protobuf type</b></th><th><b>Spark SQL type</b></th></tr>